 Good morning gardening friends,

-Four short days ago we had 99 degree weather in Portland.
-During those sweltering temperatures it is hard to imagine now is the time to begin thinking about a fall and winter garden.
+During those 90 degree August days it is hard to imagine summer is the time to begin thinking about a fall and winter garden.
 But believe it or not July and August are the months to begin planting your garden for a fall and winter harvest.
 Unfortunately the bad news is you may have missed your planting window for some winter crops.
 The good news is there is still plenty you can plant in early September.

 Some crops that do well in the cooler weather of fall and winter are: